KSF-Media/mosaico/README.md

 Where credentials is the JSON file downloaded from Google's cloud.

+### Server / Client

+Mosaico uses the same code base for running a version of the site on the front end and the server.
+The differences this makes when developing for either are mostly papered over, but some things may still require a bit extra care.

+#### Unified dependencies

+Both environments use the same `package.json` and `spago.dhall` files for defining dependencies.
+This means that the deps have some libraries that are to be used only in one context, like pubsub and the Affjax driver packages.
+This works as long as modules using those are not included in both environments.
+If a server only module is imported in both contextes it will fail with a bundler error.

+#### Environment variables

+Environment variables aren't by their nature available on the client side.
+If you add new variables or modify their names, also update `runBuild` in `run/build.mjs`.
+It pretty much does string substitutions if the JS files have matches with those.

+If you go "wait, `process` is undefined in this context" (like in `Mosaico.js`) you are not wrong, but the build has a trick for it.

 ## Tests

 Launch site as described in the Development sections.
 The tests may